-As with earlier weeks, you will soon find out that there are many lifestyle modifications that need to be made during pregnancy and even after delivery.
+As with earlier weeks, there are many lifestyle modifications that need to be made during pregnancy and after delivery.

 During pregnancy, you will need to take care of yourself and your developing baby.
-Be sure not to drink alcohol or smoke during pregnancy, and avoid all other toxic substances such as drugs during this time.6 Be sure to discuss all medications you are taking with your health care provider to ensure that you should continue use during your pregnancy.6
+Be sure not to drink alcohol or smoke during pregnancy, and avoid all other toxic substances such as drugs during this time.
+Be sure to discuss all medications you are taking with your doctor to check that you should continue use during pregnancy.

-To nourish yourself and your baby, make sure you eat a healthy diet and take a good prenatal vitamin.6 Another way to maintain your health during pregnancy is to get regular exercise.
-Speak with your health care provider about your current or desired exercise regimen to make sure it is safe.
+To nourish yourself and your baby, make sure you eat a healthy diet and take a good prenatal vitamin.
+Another way to maintain your health during pregnancy is to get regular exercise.
+Speak with your doctor about your current or desired exercise regimen to make sure it is safe.

-While it is safe to eat fish during pregnancy, it is recommended that you limit your intake to 8-12 oz. of fish and shellfish per week.2,7,8
+While it is safe to eat fish during pregnancy, it is recommended that you limit your intake to 8-12 ounces of fish and shellfish per week.

-Some examples of fish that are safe to consume during pregnancy include shrimp, salmon, canned light tuna (note: mercury varies can to can), pollock, cod, catfish and anchovies.2,8 If you plan on eating albacore tuna and tuna steak, it is recommended that you limit consuming this fish to 6 oz. per week.7,8
+Some fish that are safe to consume during pregnancy include shrimp, salmon, canned light tuna (note: mercury varies can to can), pollock, cod, catfish, and anchovies.

-Avoid eating shark, swordfish, tilefish and king mackerel while pregnant, as they contain high levels of mercury which can be harmful to your baby's brain and nervous system.7 If eating fish from a non-commercial source - a fish you or your family caught, for example - be sure to check with the local health authorities that the waters in which it was caught are safe.7
+Avoid eating shark, swordfish, tilefish, and king mackerel while pregnant, as they contain high levels of mercury, which can be harmful to your baby's brain and nervous system.
+If eating fish from a non-commercial source - a fish you or your family caught, for example - be sure to check with the local health authorities that the waters in which it was caught are safe.

 Always make sure your food is fully cooked and not raw or undercooked.
-Also avoid uncooked smoked or pickled fish.7 Additionally, it is important to avoid unpasteurized soft cheese, refrigerated pâté, raw or undercooked meat and poultry, cold cut deli meat, foods containing raw eggs (Caesar dressing, etc) and unpasteurized juice, milk and eggnog.7
+Also, avoid uncooked smoked or pickled fish.
+Additionally, it is important to avoid unpasteurized soft cheese, refrigerated pâté, raw or undercooked meat and poultry, cold cut deli meat, foods containing raw eggs (Caesar dressing, etc.) and unpasteurized juice, milk, and eggnog.

-Need a boost?
 Caffeine is OK during pregnancy but should be consumed in moderation.
-Try to keep your caffeine consumption from all sources at or below 300 milligrams daily.7
+Try to keep caffeine consumption from all sources at or below 200 milligrams daily.

-Call your doctor if you are experiencing symptoms of an ectopic pregnancy or miscarriage such as vaginal bleeding or passage of tissue, leaking vaginal fluid, feeling faint or dizzy, low blood pressure, rectal pressure, shoulder pain and severe pelvic pain or cramping.
+Call your doctor if you are experiencing symptoms of an ectopic pregnancy or miscarriage such as vaginal bleeding or passage of tissue, leaking vaginal fluid, feeling faint or dizzy, low blood pressure, rectal pressure, shoulder pain, or severe pelvic pain or cramping.